holoviz-topics/examples/README.md

 # Uploading to AE
-In addition to running examples locally you can upload and share them using Anaconda Enterprise.
+In addition to running examples locally you can upload and share them using Anaconda Enterprise, which is the platform we use for publishing our public deployments.
 If you've already installed anaconda-project, then for an example named "bears" just do:

 ```